diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 An upgrade of HDFS makes a copy of the previous version’s metadata and data. `Doing an upgrade does not double the storage requirements of the cluster, as the datanodes use hard links to keep two references (for the current and previous version) to the same block of data`.
 This design makes it straightforward to roll back to the previous version of the filesystem, if you need to.
 You should understand that any changes made to the data on the upgraded system will be lost after the rollback completes, however.

 You can keep only the previous version of the filesystem, which means you can’t roll back several versions.
-Therefore, to carry out another upgrade to HDFS data and metadata, you will need to delete the previous version, a process called finalizing the upgrade.
+Therefore, to carry out another upgrade to HDFS data and metadata, you will need to delete the previous version, a process called `finalizing the upgrade`.
 Once an upgrade is finalized, there is no procedure for rolling back to a previous version.

 ##### Compatibility
 There are several aspects to consider: API compatibility, data compatibility, and wire compatibility.